Low-degree lower bounds via almost orthonormal bases: Almost orthonormal invariant polynomials

 So, we only need to bound the first moment of the basis elements under the alternative hypothesis to control the advantage, and establish a LD lower bound.
 This is done in the next section.

-To the best of our knowledge, this is the first time that for general structured distributions, and under mild conditions on the parameters $(k,\lambda,q)$, such a near-orthonormal basis is constructed, although \cite{montanari2025equivalence} established a similar result in a BBP-type asymptotic, for the rank-one matrix estimation problem.
+To the best of our knowledge, this is the first time that for general structured distributions, and under mild conditions on the parameters $(k,\lambda,q)$, such an almost orthonormal basis is constructed, although~\cite{montanari2025equivalence} established a similar result in a BBP-type asymptotic, for the rank one matrix estimation problem.

-The conditions on Theorem~\ref{thm:isorefo} are indeed rather mild, except the last one: \begin{itemize} \item The first condition $\frac{k}{n} \leq D^{-c_0}$ is rather mild.
-Indeed, when $k$ is of the order of $n$, no significant statistical-computational gaps arises in our models. \item As further discussed in the next section, when the condition $\frac{\lambda k}{\sqrt{n q}} \leq D^{-c_0}$ is not fulfilled (up to a polynomial in $D$), in most interesting regimes, it is possible to reconstruct the signal matrix $(\Theta_{z_iz_j})$ with a LD polynomial estimator, so that the problem is computationally solvable. \item The last condition $\lambda \leq qD^{-c_0}$ is more restrictive and is in fact not intrinsic --- it entails that we only deal with the regimes where the two probabilities $q$ and $p=q+\lambda$ are of same order.
-Relaxing this condition is technical but doable at least for the classical instances of the hidden-subclique model (HS-I) and stochastic block model (SBM-I).
-However, this is beyond the scope of this paper, as our aim is to establish simple yet versatile results. \end{itemize}
+The conditions on Theorem~\ref{thm:isorefo} are indeed rather mild, except the last one: \begin{itemize} \item The first condition $\frac{k}{n} \leq D^{-c_0}$ does not exclude interesting regimes.
+Indeed, when $k$ is of the order of $n$, no significant statistical-computational gaps arise in our models. \item As further discussed in the next section, when the condition $\lambda k/\sqrt{n q} \leq D^{-c_0}$ is not fulfilled (up to a polynomial in $D$), in most interesting regimes, it is possible to reconstruct the signal matrix $(\Theta_{z_iz_j})$ with a LD polynomial estimator, so that the problem is computationally solvable. \item The last condition $\lambda \leq qD^{-c_0}$ is more restrictive and is in fact not intrinsic ---\ it entails that we only deal with the regimes where the two probabilities $q$ and $p=q+\lambda$ are of same order.
+Relaxing this condition to $\lambda = o(\sqrt{q})$ is technical but doable at least for the classical instances of the hidden subclique model \HidSubI\ and stochastic block model \StoBloI.
+However, this is beyond the scope of this paper, as our aim is to establish simple yet versatile results.
+In the regime where $\lambda \gg \sqrt{q}$, then the normalization $\mathbb V(G)$ defined in~\eqref{eqn:variance of graph} ceased to be a good approximation of the second moment $\mathbb{E}[P^2_{G,\pi}]$ and one has to resort to a different normalization --see the subsequent work~\cite{carpentier2025phase}. \end{itemize}